Resources

 - Maryland Crisis Hotline: Call 211, press 1.

-- Safe Schools Maryland: Use the Safe Schools Maryland app from the App Store or Google Play.
+- Safe Schools Maryland: Use the Safe Schools Maryland app from the Google Play store.

 - If you need words of wisdom, encouragement and life advice, call Peptoc, a free recorded service of uplifting words from children at West Side Elementary in Healdsburg, California.
 Call 1-707-873-7862 for a small dose of joy.